-For consistency, apply illegal command detection to all illegal and unimplemented commands, and to all reserved or undefined mode code commands, or "respond in form" to all of these commands (illegal command detection disabled) by leaving the Illegalization Table in the all-cleared default state after MR master reset
+For consistency, apply illegal command detection to all illegal and unimplemented commands, and to all reserved or undefined mode code commands, or "respond in form" to all of these commands (illegal command detection disabled) by leaving the Illegalization Table in the all-cleared default state after RESET master reset

-The device uses a 256-word "Illegalization Table" in shared RAM to distinguish between legal and illegal commands.
-After the (MR) master reset input is negated, the device performs internal self test including a shared RAM test which leaves all memory locations fully reset.
+The IP core uses a 256-word "Illegalization Table" in shared RAM to distinguish between legal and illegal commands.
+After the (RESET) master reset input is negated, the IP core performs internal self test including a shared RAM test which leaves all memory locations fully reset.
 Once self test is complete, the READY output goes high to indicate readiness for host initialization.
 At this point, all entries in the Illegalization Table read logic 0, so by default, illegal command detection is not applied.

-To apply illegal command detection, the host (or auto-initialization) writes the Illegalization Table to set bits for all illegal command combinations.
+To apply illegal command detection, the host writes the Illegalization Table to set bits for all illegal command combinations.
 This typically includes any unimplemented subaddresses and/or word counts, undefined mode commands, reserved mode commands and any mode commands not implemented in the terminal design.
-Host initialization of the table can be replaced by auto-initialization.